 - BuildMaster Web Server (optional) – hosts the BuildMaster web application instead of IIS

 Both of these services point to the same executable (

 bmservice.exe), and it’s possible to run that very same service from the command-line to see everything that’s going on as it’s happening.

 By default the BuildMaster services will be named INEDOBMSVC and INEDOBMWEBSRV.
 You can control these services a number of different ways, but the most common is to use the Services snap in.
 Just navigate to Control Panel > Administrative Tools > Services, and stop the two BuildMaster Services.

 Step 2: Command Line

-Once the services have been stopped, open up a command prompt (you probably want to Run As Administrator), then navigate to the BuildMaster root folder (default is
+Once the services have been stopped, open up a command prompt or PowerShell (you probably want to Run As Administrator), then navigate to the BuildMaster root folder (default is